microsoft/Broadcast-Development-Kit/docs/media-synchronization/README.md

 gst-play "srt://dev.teamst.co:8888?mode=caller&latency=1296"
 ```

-We left the players running for 45 minutes aproximately and took screenshots at different time to compare the difference in miliseconds between the streams.
+We left the players running for 45 minutes aproximately and took screenshots at different time to compare the running time difference in miliseconds between the streams.

 **First Screenshot (beginning of the stream)**